AleCasale87/random_users_modal/README.md

 and the following command to run the nodejs hosting the frontend:
 `npm start`

-This command will open the frontend at the url http://localhost:3000
+This command will open the frontend GUI at the url http://localhost:3000